pgattic/dotfiles/README.md

 Acts as a mini "Home" directory, and automates installing my preset settings for various tools.

+It includes configuration files for the following tools:

+- Firefox
+- Neovim
+- Sway (including foot, waybar, and wofi)
+- Hyprland
+- git

 The setup scripts were written with Arch Linux in mind, but they have been verified on Fedora, Ubuntu, and Android (with Termux).

 ## Setup